crowdsecurity/php-cs-bouncer/docs/DEVELOPER.md

 cp .ddev/additional_docker_compose/docker-compose.playwright.yaml .ddev/docker-compose.playwright.yaml
 ```

 By default, ddev will launch a PHP 7.2 container.
-If you want to work with another PHP version, copy the
+If you want to work with another PHP version, copy the corresponding configuration  file.
-corresponding config file.
 For example:

 ```bash
 cd php-project-sources